Madhabi Mukherjee: Early stage of career (1950-1962)

-Working with Satyajit Ray
+Collaboration with Satyajit Ray (1963-1965)

 In the early 1960s, she was recruited by Satyajit Ray to portray the role of Arati in the 1963 film Mahanagar (The Big City).

 Recalling her meeting with Ray, Mukherjee wrote:

 In Mahanagar, Mukherjee plays Arati, who takes a job as a saleswoman due to financial constraints in the family.
 The large joint family is horrified at the thought of a working woman.
 For Arati, going door to door selling knitting machines opens up a whole new world and new friends and acquaintances, including an Anglo-Indian friend, Edith.
 Earning money also raises Arati's status in the family especially when her husband (Anil Chatterjee) loses his job.
 When Edith is sacked unfairly, Arati resigns in protest...Mukherjee's towering performance as Arati dominates the film.
 Film critic Roger Ebert wrote: "It might be useful to see the performance of Madhabi Mukherjee in this film.
 She is a beautiful deep, wonderful actress who simply surpasses all ordinary standards of judgment."

 This film was followed by her portrayals of Charu in Charulata (The Lonely Wife), the 1964 film based on Rabindranath Tagore's novella Nashtanir (The Broken Nest, 1901).
 Mukherjee's stunning portrayal of Charulata, a bored and neglected housewife of Calcutta in the 19th century, is a towering performance in the history of Indian cinema.

 Mukherjee reached the peak of her career with this film.
 It is said that when Ray returned to Tagore with Ghare Baire (1984) (The Home and the World), he stylised Swatilekha Chatterjee in a manner similar to Madhabi in Charulata.

 Mukherjee's third and last film with Ray was Kapurush (The Coward) in 1965.
 The film looks at Amitabha Roy (Soumitra Chatterjee), a screenwriter whose car breaks down in a small town.
 He lodges with a local resident, Bimal Gupta (Haradhan Bannerjee).
 Bimal is married to Karuna (Mukherjee), who was a former girlfriend of Amitabha, a fact of which Bimal is unaware.